marcrleonard/LineDream/README.md

 Todos:
 -----
-- Integrate TextPath with Hershey
+- Integrate TextPath with Hershey (initial implementation complete)
 - Convert all vertexes to Numpy arrays
 - Add .rotate()
 - Add .scale() (partially implemented in some classes)